lscharwaechter/Atomic-Agents-RAG-System/README.md

 - v2 includes instant references to the pages of the used chunks within the answer text.
 Furthermore, a ranking score of the retrieved chunks is implemented based on a simple heuristic of the embedding dinstance.
 Higher distances refer to a lower relevance score.
 The top-k(k=1) relevance score and the mean relevance score are appended to the answer.

 ## Pipeline
-User Question &rarr; [RetrieveAgent] Finds relevant PDF text chunks using FAISS &rarr; [AnswerAgent] Uses Mistral to summarize and answer based on retrieved chunks &rarr; Final Answer + Sources
+User Question &rarr; [RetrieveAgent] Finds relevant PDF text chunks using FAISS &rarr; [AnswerAgent] Uses Mistral to summarize and answer based on retrieved chunks &rarr; Final Answer + Sources + Relevance Scores